NVIDIAGameWorks/toolkit-remix/README.md

 ```

 Each extension is a folder(or zip archive) in the end.
-It always starts with minimal python code.
 You can write user code in python code only, or C++ only, or both.
 Ultimately extension archive could contain python code, python bindings (pyd/so files) and C++ plugins (dll/so).
 Each binary file is platform and configuration (debug/release, optionally) specific, one archive can contain binaries for multiple platforms, we put them in separate folders and follow proper naming of python bindings (https://stackoverflow.com/a/37028661).

 For more info refer to Kit documentation: http://omnidocs-internal.nvidia.com/py/index.html.